altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
+    * Bug:
+        When i kill a teammate, kill a enemy and then another enemy with the knife i triple level.
+But not always.
+Yet I couldn't figure it out why.
     + Add configuration variable for disable RemoveWeaponAmmo of NadeBonus weapon.
     + Feature requst:
         the problem im having is when someone dies their gun drops